 - artistic performances that explore publicity in some dimension

-Please submit a 250-word proposal for individual presentations, with working title(s), to Tonya Howe using the proposal form at http://vahumanitiesconference.org/?page_id=68.
+Please submit a 250-word proposal for individual presentations, with working title(s), to Tonya Howe using the proposal form at http://vahumanitiesconference.org/?page_id=68 (or via email at thowe AT marymount DOT edu).
 Proposals for panel sessions should identify all participants and include both an overview and a brief abstract of each presentation.
-Deadline for receipt of panels: December 15, 2014.
-Deadline for receipt of individual presentations: January 15, 2015.
+Deadline for receipt of panel proposals: December 15, 2014.
+Deadline for receipt of individual presentation proposals: January 30, 2015.
 For more information, please visit vahumanitiesconference.org.